pandey-ankit/helidon-mp/build-and-push-app-image/build-and-push-app-image.md

     1.0: digest: sha256:355fa56eab185535a58c5038186381b6d02fd8e0bcb534872107fc249f98256a size: 1786
     ```

-8. After the *docker push* command runs successfully, expand the *`helidon-quickstart-mp-native-your_first_name`* repository and you will notice a new image has been uploaded to this repository.
+8. After the *docker push* command runs successfully, expand the *`myproject-your_first_name`* repository and you will notice a new image has been uploaded to this repository.

     ![Image uploaded](images/verify-push.png)

-9. Leave the *Cloud Shell* and Container Registry repository page open; you will need them for the next labs.

 ## Acknowledgements